LDT TEACHING ASSISTANT (TA) PROGRAM

 Step 3: Presentation and Case Histories

-Instructor Certification will be awarded at the discretion of CHI upon satisfactory completion of all three steps outlined above.
-CHI must feel confident that the intentions of the Apprentice are consistent with those of LDT and that proficiency has been demonstrated with respect to course content knowledge, clarity and accuracy of information presented and presentation style and ability.
+Instructor Certification will be awarded at CHI's discretion upon completing all three steps outlined above.
+CHI must feel confident that the intentions of the Apprentice are consistent with those of LDT and that proficiency has been demonstrated for course content knowledge, clarity and accuracy of information presented, and presentation style and ability.